chatbot-workshop/java-messenger-watchdog/README.md

 Now you have your own ngrok domain and certificate.
 Just use following url als your webhook:
 `https://797af51b.ngrok.io/callback`

-## Setup at Facebook

-There are a few things that have to be done before you can start:

-### Facebook account
-Of course you need a Facebook account.

-### Facebook page
-Facebook Chatbots are always bound to a Facebook page.
-Create a new page specifically for your bot.

-### Developer account
-You need a developer account to create a Facebook App.
-Go to (https://developers.facebook.com/) to create yours.

-### Facebook app
-At last you need a Facebook app.
-On (https://developers.facebook.com/) at the upper right corner you can create your new app.

 ### Connect app and page
 Now your app needs to be connected to your page.
 Therefore click `add product` and choose